 Currency risk is the risk that the fair value or future cash flows of a financial instrument will fluctuate because of changes in foreign exchange rates.
-The Foundation is exposed to currency risk as certain investments held at year end are denominated in foreign currencies.
-Approximately 58% of the Foundation's investment income is denominated in United States funds.
+The Foundation is exposed to currency risk as certain investments held at year-end are denominated in foreign currencies.
+Approximately 53% [2016 - 46%] of the Foundation's investment income and 34% [2016 - 37%] of its investment portfolio is denominated in United States funds.